Ever worry about the quality of your writing, whether it’s “good enough” for public consumption?

 If someone says your ex is dating someone else and you say, “I could care less,” you either need to get over them or improve your grammar.

-Before you type one of these phrases, think about what you’re saying.
+Before you type one of these phrases, think carefully about what you want to say.

 “Loose” is an adjective meaning not tight or not secured.